andrewalker/wp-category-meta/readme.txt

 This plugins add meta data to the wordpress categories and terms.
 It Creates a wp-termsmeta table to store the entered meta.
-It adds input fields to the category administration interface to enter the meta values.
+It adds input fields to the category and other term administration interface to enter the meta values.
-It provides functions to retrive / create / update / delte the category and terms meta.
+It provides functions to retrive / create / update / delete the category and terms meta.
-It can be used to add meta to custom taxonomies (terms) but in this case you have to create the new fields in yous taxonomies adminstration page.
+It can be used to add meta to custom taxonomies (terms).

 This plugin has been tested with WP2.8.6 and WPmu2.8.6 and WP3.0

 == Update Log ==

+1.2.0 : Major release.
+Add the terms meta administration form on all terms (category / Tags / custom taxonomies) for WP version 3.0 and above.

 1.1.1 : Fix a typo error when no meta has been configured.